Green heron: Ecology

 The habitat and foraging area of the green heron includes riparian zones, wetlands, ponds, and lakes, as well as human-made canals and ditches.
 Green herons do not exhibit a particular preference for diurnal or nocturnal foraging, often engaging in both.
 Shore-living individuals adapt to the rhythm of the tides.
 They mainly eat small fish, frogs and aquatic arthropods, but may take any invertebrate or vertebrate prey they can catch, including such animals like leeches, earthworms, dragonflies, damselflies, waterbugs, grasshoppers, spiders, crayfish, prawns, mice, other rodents, lizards, tadpoles and snakes.
-Some of the many fish eaten are: minnows, sunfish, catfish, perch, eels and, in urban areas, goldfish.
-Green herons are intolerant of other birds – including conspecifics – when feeding and are not seen to forage in groups.
+Some of the many fish eaten are minnows, sunfish, catfish, perch, eels and, in urban areas, goldfish.
+Green herons are intolerant of other birds (including conspecifics) when feeding, and are not seen to forage in groups.
 They typically stand still on shore or in shallow water or perch upon branches and await prey.
 They are able to hover briefly to catch prey.
-Green herons have been observed using captured prey (e.g. mayflies) or other objects (bread, feathers) to "bait-fish" – using a lure on the water's surface to attract fish.
+Green herons have been observed using captured prey (e.g. mayflies) or other objects (bread, feathers) to "bait-fish", using a lure on the water's surface to attract fish.
 This bait-fishing behavior is common among herons.

 The northern population moves to its breeding ranges during March and April; near the northernmost limit of the green heron's range, breeding is well underway by the end of May.
 The migration to the winter quarters starts in September; by late October, the birds are absent from regions where they do not stay all year.
-At least the northward migration does not seem to be affected by global warming; birds appear in their breeding ranges at the same time they did 100 years ago.
+At least the northward migration has not currently adapted to global warming; birds appear in their breeding ranges at the same time they did 100 years ago.